luuvus/Udacity-DataEngineer-P1-PostgresDataModeling/README.md

 ## Other Dev Files
 **etl.ipynb** - Jupyper notebook contains methods to test ETL processes **test.ipynb** - Jupyper notebook contains methods to check/validate data in the database

+## How To Run

+Th following must be installed and setup on local machine before running the scripts/files in this project:
+* PostgreSQL
+* Python 2.7+
+* Python Packages - Jupyter Notebook, Pandas, Psycopg

+Run the following commands in terminal:
+1. Run the "create_tables.py" script to setup the database and related tables
+>python create_tables.py

+2. Run the "etl.py" script to extract data from text files, clean data, and insert the data into the database
+>python etl.py

+## Sample Queries
+The following queries can be perform once the database is populated:

+1. View song plays by female:
+>SELECT a.* FROM songplays AS a INNER JOIN users AS b ON a.user_id = b.user_id WHERE b.gender = 'F'

+2. Find how many users are Free and Paid:
+>SELECT level, count(level) FROM songplay GROUP BY level